-This section of our handbook explains how pay for an existing team member can change in line with their changing impact on the business.
+This section of our Handbook explains how pay for an existing team member can alter, in line with their changing impact on the business.

 We take this approach to ensure that sustained improvements in impact score are recognised in pay progression.

 Pay progression up the pay scale for a team member's current role, will based on the average of the last three impact scores.

 To qualify for the pay review, your average impact score over the past three assessments should relate to a salary on the scale that is greater than your current salary.

 You must also not have any impact outcomes marked as X (not enough evidence) during the past three assessments.

 During this review, we consider the average impact score, overall billability achieved during the past nine months and any other relevant factors (for example, if significant time has been spent on R&D activities during the period which has meant billability targets have not been met).

 This review is undertaken by a Director and Chapter Lead.
 It happens within 21 days of the request being made.

 Subsequent changes to pay, in line with the pay scale and average impact score, would be back-dated to the date of the review request being made.